Save Energy and Reduce Greenhouse Gas Emissions

 Whenever we save energy- or use it more efficiently- we reduce the demand for gasoline, oil, coal, and natural gas.
 Less burning of these

 fossil fuels means lower emissions of carbon dioxide, the major contributor to global warming.
-Right now the United States releases about 40,000 pounds of carbon dioxide per person each year.
-If we can reduce energy use enough to lower greenhouse gas emissions by about 2 percent per year, in 10 years we will "lose" about 7,000 pounds of carbon dioxide emissions per person.
+In 2012 the United States released about 17.1 metric tons of carbon dioxide per person.
+If we can reduce energy use enough to lower greenhouse gas emissions by about 2 percent per year, in 10 years we will "lose" about 3.1 million metric tons of carbon dioxide emissions per person.

-Here are some simple steps that can help cut annual emissions of carbon dioxide by thousands of pounds.
-The carbon dioxide reduction shown for each action is an average saving.
+Here are some simple steps that can help cut annual emissions of carbon dioxide.

 Home Heating and Cooling